Joining the IWSCA Rescue Committee

 What services do you need from volunteers?

-• Print the Rescue Flier on our References and Other Information page and provide it to shelters in your area.
-When you do so, provide the contact information for that shelter to Sally Lewis ( Link.) who maintains our shelter communications.
+- Print the Rescue Flier on our References and Other Information page and provide it to shelters in your area.

 IWS Rescue is always grateful for the help of volunteers.
-If you have questions or wish to offer help in another way, please contact any member of the Rescue Team.
+If you have questions or wish to offer help in another way, please contact any member of the Rescue Committee.